w3c/wai-website/pages/about/groups/task-forces/wcag2ict.md

 ## Contribute to the work

-The WCAG2ICT Task Force welcomes input from the global accessibility community on the work to update WCAG guidelines to include non-web documents and software.
+The WCAG2ICT Task Force welcomes input from the global accessibility community on the work to update accessibility guidelines to include non-web documents and software.

 ### Contribute without joining the task force